Jashcraft/jashcraft/README.md

 ## A Few of My Favorite Things

 - Dev Technologies : Shouldn't have started with this one but I love backend and infrastructure (I see containerization and orchestration on my horizon!)
-- Favorite Project of mine so far: Deck Builder [View](https://moses-ian-deck-builder.herokuapp.com/)
+- Favorite Project of mine so far: Deck Builder.
+[View](https://moses-ian-deck-builder.herokuapp.com/)
 - Hobby: Music!!
-Been writing since I was a child [Some Jingles](https://soundcloud.com/vulture-colorado)
+Been writing since I was a child.
+[Some Jingles](https://soundcloud.com/vulture-colorado)